Dorpn-hub/Dorpn/README.md

 keep x < 10:
     x = x + 1
     print(x)

+# Entry point in Dorpn
+func _Start():
+    print(greet("Users"))
 ```

-For the full syntax reference, see the [Docs folder](./Docs/) — it covers variables, types, operators, built-in functions and methods, with examples for each.
+For the full syntax reference, check the [Docs folder](./Docs/) — it covers variables, types, operators, built-in functions and methods, with examples for each.

 ---